Saturday, February 11, 2012

 Sweden's Roxette...

 1990: Paula Abdul scored her third #1 song and fifth consecutive Top 10 with "Opposites Attract".
 Seduction tried to challenge with "Two To Make It Right" while "Downtown Train" by Rod Stewart was #1 in many markets.
-Aerosmith reached #4 with "Janie's Got a Gun".
-The rest of the Top 10: Michael Bolton fell with his former #1 "How Am I Supposed To Live Without You", Chicago moved into the Top 10 for the 21st and final time of their career with their latest--"What Kind of Man Would I Be?", Roxette jumped from 13 to 7 with "Dangerous", Skid Row had song #8 with "I Remember You", Janet Jackson jumped from 17-9 with "Escapade" and Milli Vanilli fooled listeners again with "All or Nothing".
+Aerosmith reached #4 with "Janie's Got A Gun".
+The rest of the Top 10: Michael Bolton fell with his former #1 "How Am I Supposed To Live Without You", Chicago moved into the Top 10 for the 21st and final time of their career with their latest--"What Kind Of Man Would I Be?", Roxette jumped from 13 to 7 with "Dangerous", Skid Row had song #8 with "I Remember You", Janet Jackson jumped from 17-9 with "Escapade" and Milli Vanilli fooled listeners again with "All Or Nothing".

 1990: Gloria Estefan posted her fifth #1 song on the Adult Contemporary chart with "Here We Are".